News and resources

 Quality Care for Children (QCC) is committed to building an affordable and sustainable child care system that benefits Georgia’s families and child care providers and strengthens the economy.
 Early child care matters and impacts us all.
 With collaborative efforts from early learning advocates, community leaders and business stakeholders, we can reshape Georgia’s child care ecosystem.
 Join QCC’s efforts to build a better system together!

-Early learning perspectives
+Early learning insights

 QCC initiated a Staffed Family Child Care Network (Network) in 2020, during the COVID pandemic.
 The Network was designed to help providers improve their business operations and finances to sustain the availability of home-based child care in the state.
 The Network – developed, modified and enhanced over a four-year period – included financial health and knowledge assessments, intensive training, hands-on business coaching and automation support, and online resources for participating providers.